 The episode got me thinking.
 What is the self?
 Can our minds be cloned digitally?
 Is there not more to the experience of being that defies the physical brain?

 Do I have a spirit, soul, or some other metaphysical identity?

 Am I just a series of biological processes which create the illusion of consciousness?

-Bundle theory is difficult to accept in our heart-of-hearts because it conflicts with our intuition.
-But it does have the backing of some of history's most famous philosophers (notably David Hume in the 18th century) and does a very good job of explaining the illusion of the self, both philosophically and biologically.
+But bundle theory is difficult to accept because it conflicts with our intuition.
+It does, however, have the backing of some of history's most famous philosophers and does a very good job of explaining the illusion of the self, both philosophically and biologically.

 It was as if the split-brain patients had two separate streams of consciousness, unified by the hemisphere's individual responses to different packets of stimuli.
 Two selves; one person.

-There is a famous thought experiment which will help you decide which view you currently subscribe to.
-In fact... it may even make you change your mind.
+There is a famous thought experiment which will help you decide whether you subscribe to bundle or ego theory.
+My version involves Jeff Goldblum.